Skip to Content

 3. Maintain Effective Distance with Combustible Materials to prevent fire

-As already stated, when hot or after igniting, mulches may fly around as embers.
+As stated, when hot or after igniting, mulches may fly around as embers.
 And in turn, when it lands on combustible materials, it creates a new fire.
-To reduce the risk of a fire outbreak, it’s better to ensure that no combustible material is around.
+To reduce the risk of a fire outbreak, ensuring that no combustible material is around is better.
 This way, your mulch’s embers will not result in more fire.

-To ensure that the mulches will not catch a new fire and further damage your property, there must be a distance of 18 to 30 feet between your landscape mulch area and the nearest combustible materials.
+To ensure that the mulches will not catch a new fire and further damage your property, 18 to 30 feet must be between your landscape mulch area and the nearest combustible materials.

 Pay special attention to electrical devices like decorative lights.